solo-io/workshops/istio-day2/1-understand-istio/03-observability.md

 kubectl exec -it deploy/httpbin -n default -c istio-proxy -- curl http://localhost:15020/metrics
 ```

 You will get `404 page not found` here because httpbin doesn't emit any metrics at the moment.
-If your service emits metrics, the result will be displayed in the output.
+If your service does emit any metrics, the result should be displayed in the output.

 Next, let us check the sidecar proxy's metrics here: